yusufkadry/baseline-ai-infra-summit-hackathon/README.md

-# Tripwire WATCH
+# BASELINE WATCH -- PREVIOUSLY "TRIPEWIRE" BUT REBRANDED AS THERE IS A SECURITY SYSTEM ALREADY CALLED TRIPWIRE.
+REFER TO TRIPWIRE AS "Baseline"

-Tripwire WATCH is a fixed-camera scene monitor for SiMa.ai Neat and Modalix.
+Baseline WATCH is a fixed-camera scene monitor for SiMa.ai Neat and Modalix.
 It divides each frame into a stable grid, asks an image-capable vision-language model (VLM) to describe permanent physical state during calibration, and then compares later frames against that baseline.